kliu4/kliu4.github.io/_posts/2018-09-25-Max-Flow-Using-Java.md

 ## Introduction

-There are max-flow implementation using C++, here is a simple implementation using java:
+There are many max-flow implementations using C++, however, it is hard to find java implementation.
+Following is a simple implementation using java:

 ## Implementation